Conrad Veidt: Sexuality

 Aside from his work, which was also his life, there is little to know about Conny; he was an intensely private man who loved his home and his friends, but did not carouse in public nor was prey to scandalous behavior.

 In his work, he was intense and generous, the consummate professional. ...

 Early on he saw what was happening in Germany, and moved to London, where he did some important work in movies.
 He was not a political person, and was certainly not to be caught out on religious themes.
 The fact that his wife was Jewish meant nothing to him; they loved each other and loved being together.
 He was always honest, totally straight forward and kind.

-Shirley Conway, in her 1993 tribute, also comments, consistent with other reports of the man being somewhat different from the screen image, that "Veidt surprised and delighted everyone with his modesty and ineffable charm."
+Shirley Conway, in her 1993 Retrospektive, also comments, consistent with other reports of the man being somewhat different from the screen image, that "Veidt surprised and delighted everyone with his modesty and ineffable charm."

 He showed fondness and respect for women.
 In a 1941 interview he said, There are two different kinds of men.
 There are the men men, what do you call them, the man's man, who likes men around, who prefers to talk with men, who says the female can never be impersonal, who takes the female lightly, as playthings.
 I do not see a man like that in my mirror.
 Perhaps, it is because I think the female and the male attract better than two men, that I prefer to talk with females.
 I do.
 I find it quite as stimulating and distinctly more comfortable.
 I have a theory about this – it all goes back to the mother complex.
 In every woman, the man who looks may find – his mother.
 The primary source of all his comfort.
 I think also that females have become too important just to play with.
 When men say the female cannot discuss impersonally, that is no longer so.
 When it is said that females cannot be geniuses, that is no longer so, either.
 The female is different from the male.
 Because she was born to be a mother.
 There is no doubt about that.
 But that does not mean that, in some cases, she is not also born a genius.
 Not all males are geniuses either.
 And among females today there are some very fine actresses, very fine; fine doctors, lawyers, even scientists and industrialists.
 I see no fault in any female when she wears slacks, smokes (unless it is on the street, one thing, the only thing, which I don't like), when she drives a car ... when men say things like "I bet it is a woman driving" if something is wrong with the car ahead – no, no. These are old, worn out prejudices, they do not belong in today.